Choosing the right turbine and electrical system components for best wind farm performance

 Key factors influencing component selection

-Wind resource and energy yield
+Wind resource and turbine power curve

 Turbulence and wake effects